bparanj/crystal/security/linux/binaries.md

 Binaries

 In Linux, the term **binaries** refers to executable files that contain compiled code.
 These files are essential for running programs, scripts, and commands on the system.
-When you execute a command like `ls` to list directory contents or `cp` to copy files, you're actually running binaries that reside in directories such as `/bin`, `/usr/bin`, and `/sbin`¹².
+When you execute a command like `ls` to list directory contents or `cp` to copy files, you're ly running binaries that reside in directories such as `/bin`, `/usr/bin`, and `/sbin`¹².

 Here's a quick breakdown:
 - **/bin**: Contains essential command binaries needed for the system to function, like `ls`, `cp`, and `mv`.
-- **/sbin**: Holds system binaries, typically used by the root user for administrative tasks.
+- **/sbin**: Holds system binaries,  used by the root user for administrative tasks.
-- **/usr/bin**: Stores user binaries, which are non-essential but commonly used commands and applications.
+- **/usr/bin**: Stores user binaries, which are non-essential but  used commands and applications.
 - **/usr/sbin**: Contains non-essential system binaries used by the root user.

 Binaries allow the operating system to perform a wide range of tasks, from basic file manipulations to running complex applications¹³.